Arcanaut/Weather-Dashboard/README.md

   ## Description
-  An app that allows the user to view the forecast for a city,
+  An app that allows the user to view the forecast for a city
   ## Features
   The user can look up a city to find its temperature, humidity, wind speed, and UV index.
 This is not just limited to the day the user searches for the city; the app also gives a five(5) day forecast.